10 Best Gig/Work-on-Demand Apps for Hiring for 2023

 - FAQ only—no help articles or videos

-Qwick works much like a temp agency, but with on-demand fulfillment of shift workers for restaurants, hotels, and events.
-Its workers are industry professionals that work as independent contractors.
-It has one of the most thorough vetting procedures on our list and offers shifts that its workers choose to pick up.
+Qwick works much like a temp agency but with on-demand fulfillment of shift workers for restaurants, hotels, and events.
+They are industry professionals that work as independent contractors.
+It lists only experienced workers and offers shifts that its workers choose to pick up.
 It’s a great way to find someone to fill in a last-minute gap, hire seasonal workers, or surge for a planned event.
-One drawback to Qwick, however, is that it’s only available in 13 states, plus Washington, D.C.—consider Wonolo if your area is not covered.
+One drawback to Qwick, however, is that it’s only available in specific cities in 14 states, plus Washington, D.C.—consider Instawork if your area is not covered.

-Qwick earned 3.56 out of 5 in our evaluation.
+Qwick earned 3.73 out of 5 in our evaluation.
 The 40% markup made it one of the most expensive on our list, but it earned an excellent score for ease of use, in part because it handles insurance and finds employees for you.
-Businesses give the service and the app high scores as well—4.9 out of 5 stars on the Apple store.
+Businesses give the service high marks, and the mobile app is second only to Fiverr for user ratings.

-Qwick’s pricing is simple: You set the hourly fee for your worker, and Qwick adds a 40% service fee to that, the second-highest fee on this list (Wonolo is first, at 45%).
+Qwick’s pricing is simple: You set the hourly fee for your worker, and Qwick adds a 40% service fee to that—the highest fee on this list.
 You can also pay your worker tips, which are not included when calculating the service fee.

 - In-depth vetting: Qwick’s vetting process is not as in-depth as before, but it ensures employees have at least a year of relevant experience and attend orientation.
 Clients also rate professionals; if someone’s rating falls below 3.5 out of 5, they are removed.